Sweeney477/llmseo-tool/README.md

 - Generates a draft `llm.txt` you can publish at `/.well-known/llm.txt`.
 - Produces a 0–100 score, a breakdown, and actionable recommendations.
 - Samples up to N internal pages and averages findings for a broader view.
+- Highlights likely LLM keywords with a quality score for each term.

 **Install**
 - Requires Python 3.9+.